alesolano/human-pose-extractor/README.md

-# OpenPose Listener
+# Human Pose Extractor

-Trying to extract human poses from keypoints.
+Extracting human poses from keypoints.
+Using OpenPose implementation with Mobilenet (fantastic) and inference postprocessing from https://github.com/ildoonet/tf-pose-estimation

+Work in progress...